Freddie Gibbs

+After leaving CTE in early 2013, Gibbs formed the record label ESGN to release his debut studio album of the same name in June of that year.
+His second and third albums, Shadow of a Doubt (2015) and You Only Live 2wice (2017), were both met with positive critical and lukewarm commercial reception—the latter contained no guest appearances.
+His commercial mixtape, Freddie (2018), was met with critical acclaim and led him to sign with Warner Records in 2020; his fourth album and major label debut, Soul Sold Separately (2022) peaked at number 11 on the Billboard 200.
+His fifth studio album, You Only Die 1nce (2024), narrowly entered the chart.
+In addition, he has released five collaborative albums; two with Madlib: Piñata (2014) and Bandana (2019), and three with the Alchemist: Fetti (2018, also with Currensy), Alfredo (2020), and Alfredo 2 (2025).
+Alfredo was nominated for Best Rap Album at the 63rd Annual Grammy Awards.

+His guest appearance on ¥$ (Kanye West and Ty Dolla Sign)'s 2024 song, "Back to Me", peaked at number 26 on the Billboard Hot 100 and became his first entry on the chart, though he remains uncredited on the official version.

 Early life

 Fredrick Tipton was born and raised in Gary, Indiana, and grew up at 17th and Virginia St. on the city's east side.
-He played American football at Ball State University on an athletic scholarship but was eventually expelled from college.
+He played football at Ball State University on an athletic scholarship but was eventually expelled from college.
 At the age of 19, he was enlisted into the U.S. Army as part of a pre-trial diversion program when he was on trial for theft and gun charges, but was dishonorably discharged only eight months later after being caught smoking marijuana.

-He then began working at a Gary mall, where he met local hip hop producer Finger Roll, who, according to Gibbs, was "the only guy [in Gary] that had a studio."
+He then began working at a Gary mall, where he met local hip-hop producer Finger Roll, who, according to Gibbs, was "the only guy [in Gary] that had a studio."
 Gibbs then joined Finger Roll's No Tamin Entertainment crew and began pursuing a rap career.

-Tipton revealed that his father, a singer, was a member of the Chi-Lites on a December 8, 2022, All The Smoke podcast with Matt Barnes and Stephen Jackson.
+On a December 8, 2022, the All The Smoke podcast with Matt Barnes and Stephen Jackson, Tipton revealed that his father, Warren Tipton, is a member of the Chi-Lites, having joined the group in 2018 as a singer.